Aeromavericks/Triton-old/pi/pi_README.md

 The Pyserial library is used to interface with the microcontrollers over USB.
 The Pi routinely receives analog readings and sends commands to control the valves via a serial connection with the microcontrollers.

 The socket module is used to create a TCP server that users can connect to.
 The server listens for commands to control the valves and sends the latest sensor readings.
+Uses multi-threading to accept and serve multiple users.

 For questions and troubleshooting, please contact:
 Nihal Kumarswamy